Normal, Standard and Actual Flow Rates for Gases

-What is the difference between the often used terms normal flow rate, standard flow rate and actual flow rate when measuring gas flow rate?
+They are often used terms, but what is the difference between normal flow rate, standard flow rate and actual flow rate when measuring gas flows?

 Actual flow rate is the actual volume of fluid that passes a given point in a pipe per unit time e.g. m3/hr.
 This can be a useful measurement to have, however since gases are compressible the volume of gas will vary depending on its pressure and temperature.
 Therefore it is generally more useful to have a flow rate referenced to a set pressure and temperature, hence the use of Standard flow rate, and Normal flow rate.
 This allows us to compare different flows existing at different flowing conditions of pressure and temperature.
 Standard and Normal flow rate are corrections applied to an actual flow measurement based on a given temperature and pressure.
 The correction is applied using the ideal gas law.